gem/oq-engine/doc/installing/linux-generic.md

-# Installing the OpenQuake Engine on a generic Linux distrbution
+# Installing the OpenQuake Engine on a generic Linux distribution

 The OpenQuake Engine is also available in the form of **self-installable binary distribution**.